 To measure power, I used an anemometer to check the amount of airflow that flows through the extension tube and main cleaning nozzle, and here are the results.

-The V10 produces decent airflow on both areas and one of the best amount all cordless stick vacuums available.
+The V10 produces decent airflow in both areas and boasts one of the highest airflow rates among all cordless stick vacuums available.
 It isn’t as powerful as the top-spec V11, but

 How long will the V10 battery run?

-The official number by Dyson is 60 minutes.
-In my tests, it exceeded those numbers a little bit at 61 minutes and 59 seconds, but that’s using the crevice tool in the lowest setting.
+According to Dyson, the official time is 60 minutes.
+In my tests, it exceeded those numbers slightly, at 61 minutes and 59 seconds, but that’s using the crevice tool on the lowest setting.
 On the highest power setting, the V10 will run for 5:07 using suction-only tools, 5:42 with the torque drive, and 9:22 with the soft roller attachment.

 Please refer to the table below to see the test results.

-These figures are impressive, considering the amount of power the motor has.
+These figures are impressive, considering the motor’s considerable power.

 Cleaning Test